-Bronx Wellness Joins the Making Strides Against Breast Cancer effort!
+Bronx Wellness Joins the Pancreatic Cancer Awareness effort!
 See "Specials"

 Auricular acupuncture is one of the most widely used microsystems within eastern medicine.
 Auricular acupuncture may be used as a primary mode of treatment or in conjunction with other treatments such as acupuncture, bodywork or herbal medicine.

 Ultra fine needles are inserted into the body at specific locations to manipulate the body's 'Qi' to invoke a natural and holistic healing response.
 Needling includes but is not limited to Auricular, ‘Antique Shus’ (below elbows/knees), and specific body areas based on diagnosis.

 Like traditional acupuncture but utilizing electrical stimulation on the needles.
 This allows for electrical signals to pass through the needles into the designated areas of the body to create muscle fasciculation for reduction of pain and increased blood circulation.

 Also known as Acupuncture Face-lift, facial rejuvenation is a non-surgical method of reducing the signs of the aging process.
 Hair-thin needles are methodically inserted into particular areas of the face, ears, and body to manipulate the body’s natural revitalization process designed to help the whole body look and feel younger.

 An ancient form of alternative medicine in which special cups are placed on your skin for a few minutes to create suction.
 Intended to help with pain, inflammation, blood flow, relaxation and well-being, and as a type of deep-tissue massage.

 Traditional Chinese medicine (TCM) originated in ancient China and has evolved over thousands of years.
 TCM practitioners use herbal medicines and various mind and body practices, such as acupuncture and tai chi, to treat or prevent health problems.
 In the United States, people use TCM primarily as a complementary health approach.